prideofszeged/ferrofluke/README.md

 - Reduce particle speed if you want smoother, slower waves; crank it up for more aggressive spikes.
 - Increasing magnet size widens the area of influence and fattens the marker, handy when you want sweeping motion without upping strength.
 - In Life mode, try HighLife (`B36/S23`) or Seeds (`B2/S`) with a high magnet bias—the magnet acts like a catalyst in attraction mode or a disintegration pulse in repulsion mode.
+- Run `FEATURES.md` for a backlog of visual experiments we want to chase next (multi-magnets, screensaver, colour choreography, etc.).

+## Project layout

+The app now uses ES modules so it is easy to grow new systems.

+- `src/main.js` - entry point that boots the simulation and hooks up the control panel.
+- `src/core/` - simulation building blocks (`ferro-simulation`, `particle-system`, `life-automaton`, `magnet`, `life-rule`).
+- `src/ui/controls.js` - form wiring that maps UI elements onto simulation setters.
+- `src/state/default-state.js` - shared defaults for both UI and simulation.

+Serve the files over HTTP (see step 1 above) so module imports resolve without CORS warnings.

+### Building a single-file bundle

+Run `node build.js` to generate `dist/index.html` and overwrite the root-level `index.html` with the standalone bundle.
+Open `index.html` directly (no server) when you just want the packaged experience.

-- Because everything runs on the GPU-backed 2D canvas, resizing the window adapts the simulation instantly.
+Because everything runs on the GPU-backed 2D canvas, resizing the window adapts the simulation instantly.

 Have fun exploring magnetic fluid art!